josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 People who might sign up for a web development newsletter would likely be miffed if that newsletter utterly omitted any mention of JavaScript, HTML, and CSS.

 If I listen to a web development podcast (and I do listen to a handful), I won't be surprised if they talk about LLMs in relation to web development.
-But if prompting your way to a website is the _only_ thing that podcast covers, I and most other people who might have tuned in will feel that podcast was not accurately representing itself.
+But if prompting your way to a website is the _only_ thing that podcast covers, week after week, I and most other people who tuned in will feel that podcast was not accurately representing itself.

 <CalloutPlusQuote>